-If you want to know where you're going, you have to know where you came from
+If you want to know where you're going,

 The GOPPPL was made up of Raiders Executives, Sports Journalists and close friends.
 There was no initial plan to mass produce or monetize it.
 The motivation was bragging rights and friendly rivalry, not profit.
 It was meant to spark conversation, debate and weekly competition among a small group.
 The game of football had become limited to fans only caring about their local team.
 Fantasy Football started to give fans a reason to have a personal stake in games that otherwise wouldn't matter to them.
 He had no idea that this simple game concept would evolve into something culturally massive.
 Not just culturally massive, financially massive.
 Financially the fantasy market has grown to over 12 BILLION in North America alone, and he made nothing from it.